sphinx-doc/sphinx/doc/usage/quickstart.rst

 make the formatted output look pretty, or add specific features like links to parameter types, e.g. in the C/C++ domains.

-|more| See :ref:`domains` for all the available domains and their
+|more| See :doc:`/usage/restructuredtext/domains` for all the available domains
-directives/roles.
+and their directives/roles.

 Basic configuration